casper-network/docs-archive/dapp-dev-guide/setup-of-rust-contract-sdk.rst

    cargo casper --help

-To build the project, go into the ``contract`` folder, install the Rust toolchain and specify the target build as WebAssembly (wasm32):
+To build the project, install the Rust toolchain and specify the target build as WebAssembly (wasm32):

 .. code::